-USE ONLY UNDER CLOSE ADULT SUPERVISION.
-FOR OUTDOOR USE ONLY.
-DO NOT HOLD IN HAND.
 NEVER HAVE ANY PART OF YOUR BODY OVER THE DEVICE WHEN LIGHTING THE FUSE.
-LIGHT FUSE AND GET AWAY.
-NEVER RELIGHT A FUSE THAT FAILS TO IGNITE THE DEVICE.

 STICK SPIKE END IN GROUND AND POINT AWAY FROM PEOPLE OR FLAMMABLE MATERIAL.

-THIS DEVICE MAY TIP OVER IF SPIKE IS NOT SECURELY INSERTED INTO GROUND AND SERIOUS INJURY COULD RESULT. items does not result from ignition of one item in the shipping case.
+THIS DEVICE MAY TIP OVER IF SPIKE IS NOT SECURELY INSERTED INTO GROUND AND SERIOUS INJURY COULD RESULT.

+items does not result from ignition of one item in the shipping case.
-5-1.3 The package must not be so difficult to open that the contents might be damaged as a result of opening.

-5-1.4 These items must be securely packaged for shipping in such a way that they are protected from moisture or physical damage during transportation and so that there is no risk of any of the contents escaping from the shipping case.
+- 5-1.3 The package must not be so difficult to open that the contents might be damaged as a result of opening. - 5-1.4 These items must be securely packaged for shipping in such a way that they are protected from moisture or physical damage during transportation and so that there is no risk of any of the contents escaping from the shipping case.

-5-1.1 All consumer fireworks must comply with certain regulations promulgated by United the States Department of Transportation.
-These regulations govern for approval fireworks shipment. of construction and testing of their shipping containers, and the marking and labeling of the containers.
+5-1.1 All consumer fireworks must comply with certain regulations promulgated by the United States Department of Transportation.
+These regulations govern approval of fireworks for shipment, construction and testing of their shipping containers, and the marking and labeling of the containers.